 2 tbsp vegetable oil

-500g lamb shoulder, trimmed of excess fat and cut into 2.5cm chunks
+500g lamb shoulder, trimmed of excess fat and cut into 2.5cm

 1 medium onion, roughly chopped